 First-rate equipment, experienced staff and an advisory board that comprises top industry names are just a few of the benefits available at TSTC.
 Biomedical equipment technicians work on equipment such as defibrillators, heart monitors, medical imaging equipment (X-rays, CAT scanners and ultrasound equipment), voice-controlled operating tables and electric wheelchairs, so the industry needs sharp, professional technicians that can inspect, calibrate, maintain, troubleshoot and repair this critical medical equipment.
-Students in the Biomedical Equipment Technology program gain knowledge and hands-on experience working with everything from the simplest suction pump to the most sophisticated laboratory equipment, cardiac monitors, and X-ray and ultrasound equipment.
+Students in the program gain hands-on experience working with everything from the simplest suction pump to the most sophisticated laboratory equipment, cardiac monitors, and X-ray and ultrasound equipment.